THE BROKEN CYCLE

 DIRECTOR’S STATEMENT

-To express this, I chose a non-verbal, allegorical approach that could bypass language and judgment.
-I stripped the piece of dialogue, intrusive camera flourishes, and even color to remove any entertaining appeal and instead embrace, through its observational style, a landscape of contrasting priorities—revealed in the subtle juxtaposition of workers alongside a warm-hearted, yet oblivious society.
+To express this, a non-verbal, allegorical approach that could bypass language and judgment became a conscious choice.
+The piece was stripped of dialogue, intrusive camera flourishes, and even color to remove any entertaining appeal and instead embrace a landscape of contrasting priorities—revealed in the juxtaposition of workers alongside a warm-hearted, yet oblivious society.

-This creative choice—particularly in light of today’s political climate—aims to invite a higher level of perception: one that acknowledges a cycle that doesn’t favor one side over the other.
-Its quieter, less divisive lens ultimately hopes to foster empathy by encouraging reflection on the aftermath of a country built on multicultural foundations.
+These creative choices, particularly in light of today’s political climate, aim to invite a higher level of perception—one that acknowledges a cycle that doesn't favor one side over the other.
+At the same time, the film’s quieter, less divisive lens ultimately hopes to foster empathy by encouraging reflection on the aftermath of a country built on multicultural foundations.

 Gallery